Police Academy 4: Citizens on Patrol: Plot

 Commandant Eric Lassard decides the police force is overworked and understaffed, so he comes up with the idea of recruiting civilian volunteers to work side by side with his officers in a program called "Citizens On Patrol" (COP).

-Carey Mahoney and his friends Moses Hightower, Larvell Jones, Eugene Tackleberry, Zed, Sweetchuck, Laverne Hooks, and Debbie Callahan are in charge of training the civilians.
-The civilians include the enormous Tommy "House" Conklin (who Hightower used to babysit), gung-ho senior citizen Lois Feldman, Tackleberry's own father-in-law, and skateboarding delinquents Kyle and Arnie.
-The latter pair were caught by Capt.
-Harris, and the judge was about to throw the book at them until Mahoney speaks to the judge to let Arnie and Kyle join the COP program as alternative punishment.
-The judge agrees, and the boys are joined by their attorney, Butterworth.
+Carey Mahoney and his friends Moses Hightower, Larvell Jones, Eugene Tackleberry, Zed McGlunk, Carl Sweetchuck, Laverne Hooks, and Debbie Callahan are in charge of training the civilians.
+The civilians include the enormous Tommy "House" Conklin (who Hightower used to babysit), gung-ho senior citizen Lois Feldman, Tackleberry's own father-in-law Mr. Kirkland, and skateboarding delinquents Kyle Rumford and Arnie Lewis.
+The latter pair were caught by Captain Thaddeus Harris, and the judge was about to throw the book at them until Mahoney speaks to the judge to let Arnie and Kyle join the COP program as alternative punishment.
+The judge agrees, and the boys are joined by their attorney, Milt Butterworth.

 Believing "the concept of citizens doing police work is asinine", Harris is determined to see the COP program fail and take over Lassard's job at the academy.
 When Lassard leaves on an overseas conference, Harris, and his right-hand man Lt.
-Proctor, are put in charge of the academy and Harris immediately plots to make the COP volunteers quit and leave police work to officers.
+Carl Proctor, are put in charge of the academy and Harris immediately plots to make the COP volunteers quit and leave police work to officers.

 The volunteers, however, do well in their training.
 Mrs. Feldman excels in firing Tackleberry's .44 Magnum, and they bond amicably (she reminds him of his mother).
 In training in water safety and drowning victim rescue, Zed rescues a cadet and gains a love interest, a reporter/photographer Laura, who has come to view Lassard's COP program and becomes attracted to Zed.
 Unfortunately, Harris ruins the moment, insulting them both and inspiring Zed to replace Harris' deodorant with mace, which burns his armpits.
 Despite pranks pulled on him during training, Harris is still determined to make the Citizens on Patrol program fail.